Taxes in Retirement

 Although individuals of any age can make a withdrawal on a 401(k) plan upon termination, active employees must wait until they are at least 59 ½ years old to make an in-service distribution.
 59 ½ is also the age at which the 10% early withdrawal penalty no longer applies.

-How to Avoid Running Out of Money in Retirement
+Steps to Help to Avoid Running Out of Money in Retirement

 One of the biggest concerns when planning for retirement, future retirees need to make sure they don’t run out of money.
-Fortunately, there are several things people can do to ensure sufficient income throughout retirement.
+Fortunately, there are several things people can do to help ensure sufficient income throughout retirement.
 For example, many retirees continue earning income through a part-time job.
 Besides providing extra funds, a stress-free part-time job helps retirees keep their minds sharp.

 Prior to retirement, individuals should save a considerable amount of money to build up their nest egg.
 Fortunately, many retirement savings plans exist.